So you want to go to Mount Rushmore!

 You can walk to see the Mount Rushmore president faces right in front of you, and you can walk some more to look up to see the presidents look bigger from a different angle.

-You can drive through the Iron Mountain Road tunnels to see the Mount Rushmore president faces framed by the tunnel, and then you can also drive through Mount Rushmore National Memorial to see them too.
+You can drive through the Iron Mountain Road tunnels to see the Mount Rushmore president faces framed by the tunnel for a unique tunnel view of Mount Rushmore, and then you can also drive through the Mount Rushmore National Memorial park to see them too.

 Seeing the Mount Rushmore presidents means seeing a rock carving depiction of several American presidents with a visit to the Mount Rushmore National Memorial!